klueless-project-management/project-management/517-match-ICT-needs-with-the-strategic-direction-of-the-organisation/assessment-1of3-tough-trailers-part4.md

 No Vertical Integration

-- Lack of centralised ITC infrustructure across manufacturing, sales, office (HR, Training, Ops)
+- Isolated LANs - A lack of centralised ITC infrastructure across manufacturing, sales, office (HR, Training, Ops)
   - Systems are Siloed.
   - Operations cannot see SalesTRAC
   - Sales People cannot see or use AutoCAD.